Just1diaxx/WhatsappListener/README.md

 ---

-_Whatsapp listener is an android app for secretly listening to whatsapp voice messages_
+_Whatsapp listener is an android app builded with Flutter to secretly listen to whatsapp voice messages._

 _The default folder that whatsapp uses to save voice messages files is:_
 **<Your device> >> Android >> media >> com.whatsapp >> Whatsapp >> Media >> Whatsapp voice notes**